aureljared/kaomojify/README.md

 Kaomojify's options page uses dependencies from the Polymer Project, which are available from Bower.

-Should you decide to add any scripts or HTML imports to the options page, add your desired entries to `.imports` and build the options page through `./build.sh index.html options.html`.
+Should you decide to add any scripts or HTML imports from Bower to the options page, add your desired entries to `.imports` and build the options page through `./build.sh index.html options.html`.
+All scripts that don't come from Bower should be declared directly in `index.html`.

 ## Progress